African American With Career Across Africa Shares Life In Abuja, Nigeria

 Disclosure: This post contains some affiliate links, which means we get commissions for purchases made through links in this post.

 Originally from North Carolina, Christopher Johnson's phenomenal career has availed him the opportunity to work all over the African continent, a life he dreamed of as a teen.
-Read his reflections on life in Abuja, Nigeria, as he shares details on everything from Nigerian business environments to how you can make the most out of visiting an African nation!
+He shared reflections on life in Abuja, Nigeria, details on the Nigerian business environment, how to make the most out of visiting African nations, and more.

 Hi!
 Where in Nigeria do you live?